DeKalb Ethics

 As a DeKalb County employee, Mr. Lundsten did not uphold the ethical standards as required by the DeKalb Code and breached the trust of DeKalb citizens who rely on their government officials and employees.
 It is therefore necessary to reprimand Mr. Lundsten for his actions and violations of the DeKalb Ethics Code.

-Reprimand of Judy Brownlee
+Public Reprimand of Judy Brownlee

 On May 25, 2016, the DeKalb Board of Ethics conducted a final hearing on the matter of Viola Davis and Joel Edwards against Judy Brownlee.
 Upon conclusion of the evidence, the Board voted unanimously to find the following violations of the Ethics Code by Ms. Brownlee: